murmcraft/murmcraft.github.io/_posts/2021-11-03-r-project-en.md

 #### R sides (2x)
 Dark blue yarn

 Make 2 side pieces, one is longer (outer side) and another one quite short (R inner part).
-Measure the lenght while you crochet by assembling the side piece loosely around the R. It is easiest to crochet a bit longer piece than what is actually needed, place a stitch mark to the last stitch and leave a lot of yarn.
-Once the side piece is mostly sewed to R, you'll understand whether you'll need to crochet more or unwind in order to get perfect fit.
+Measure the length while you crochet by assembling the side piece loosely around the R. It is easiest to crochet a bit longer piece than what is actually needed, place a stitch mark to the last stitch and leave a lot of yarn.
+Once the side piece is mostly sewed to R, you'll understand whether you'll need to crochet more or unwind in order to get a perfect fit.

 1. ch 4
 2. 3 sc (3), turn